-Whether or not to upgrade from the Google Pixel 3 or 3 XL to the 5 is less clear cut.
+Whether or not to upgrade from the Google Pixel 3 or 3 XL to the 5 is less clear-cut.
 The move to the 765G results in a slight performance downgrade for gamers compared to the Pixel 3’s Snapdragon 845 processor.
 That said, the Pixel 5 is actually a tad faster in CPU and general system workloads.
 It will run your day-to-day applications just as well as any older flagship.
 Ultimately, you won’t feel much of a performance difference moving to the Pixel 5.

 Perhaps the most obvious reason to upgrade is if you’re planning to move to a 5G plan.
 Google fans only have two options for 5G at the moment: the flagship Pixel 5 and the slightly more affordable Pixel 4a 5G.
-The Pixel 5 is by far the more worthwhile upgrade of the two if you are coming from the Pixel 3.
+The Pixel 5 is the more worthwhile upgrade of the two if you are coming from the Pixel 3.